 Inflammatory conditions (e.g., bursitis, tendonitis, arthritis).

-Tissue repair (fractures, tendon ruptures, ligament tears, torn cartilage, nerve regeneration etc).
+Tissue repair (fractures, tendon ruptures, ligament tears, torn cartilage, nerve regeneration).

 Pulsed electromagnetic field (PEMF)

-When cells are damaged the normal balance within them alters, this causes pain, inflammation and further damage.
+All living cells within the body possess potentials which under normal healthy circumstances are fixed.
+However when cells are damaged, these potentials change and therefore the balance of the cell is disrupted, resulting in inflammation, toxin build up which ultimately leads to tissue damage, this causes pain, inflammation and further damage.
 PEMF therapy is effective because the electromagnetic fields emit micro-currents which activate specific biological responses at a cellular level re- establishing the electrical charges around the damaged cells, thus restoring balance.

 The effects of pulsed electromagnetic therapy :

 Increase blood supply, which delivers nutrients to the area by vasodilation